Pastoralism

 Those who practice pastoralism are called "pastoralists".

-Pastoralist herds interact with their environment, and mediate human relations with the environment as a way of turning uncultivated plants (like wild grass) into food.
+Pastoralism is a way of turning uncultivated plants like wild grasses into food.
 In many places, grazing herds on savannas and in woodlands can help maintain the biodiversity of such landscapes and prevent them from evolving into dense shrublands or forests.
 Grazing and browsing at the appropriate levels often can increase biodiversity in Mediterranean climate regions.
 Pastoralists shape ecosystems in different ways: some communities use fire to make ecosystems more suitable for grazing and browsing animals.

 Origins

 One theory suggests that pastoralism developed from mixed farming.
 Bates and Lees proposed that the incorporation of irrigation into farming resulted in specialization.
 Advantages of mixed farming include reducing risk of failure, spreading labour, and re-utilizing resources.
 The importance of these advantages and disadvantages to different farmers or farming societies differs according to the sociocultural preferences of the farmers and the biophysical conditions as determined by rainfall, radiation, soil type, and disease.
 The increased productivity of irrigation agriculture led to an increase in population and an added impact on resources.
 Bordering areas of land remained in use for animal breeding.
 This meant that large distances had to be covered by herds to collect sufficient forage.
 Specialization occurred as a result of the increasing importance of both intensive agriculture and pastoralism.
 Both agriculture and pastoralism developed alongside each other, with continuous interactions.